MintJoomla/MintJoomla.github.io/en/cobalt/_posts/developer/2013-01-01-sql-source.md

 - `[ID]` - is what is returned by SQL query in column aliased "AS id"
 - `[USER_ID]` - replaced to ID of currently logged in user
 - `[AUTHOR_ID]` - replaces with ID of the author of the record

+# Use SQL Source to make relations

+You can use SQL source to replace Parent/Child fields and create relations.
+It is much more simpler relations but sometimes or even mostly this is all you need.

+1. This method will make your site little quicker
+2. No templates, just the list of connected articles with link

+## Create Query

+So first we have to decide what section we connect to.
+Let's say it is a section ID 3

+	SELECT id, title AS text FROM #__js_res_record WHERE section_id = 3

+This is was a simplest query.
+Now let's say you have many types in that section ID 3 and you want only type ID 6 to be used.

+	SELECT id, title AS text FROM #__js_res_record WHERE section_id = 3 AND type_id = 6

+Now let's say you want only from category 2 and 3.

+	SELECT r.id, r.title AS text
+	  FROM #__js_res_record AS r
+	 WHERE r.section_id = 3
+	   AND r.type_id = 6
+	   AND r.id IN (SELECT record_id from #__js_res_record_category WHERE catid IN(2,3))

+And another complicated example.
+For example you want all records from category there value of select field equal to 20114.

+	SELECT r.id, r.title AS text
+	  FROM #__js_res_record AS r
+	 WHERE r.section_id = 3
+	   AND r.type_id = 6
+	   AND r.id IN (SELECT record_id from #__js_res_record_values WHERE field_value = '2014')

+That was conditions.
+But what if you want to select more then just title but also some field value or date?

+	SELECT id,
+	       CONCAT(title, '<br><small>On: ', DATE_FORMAT(ctime, '%d %M %Y') ,'</small>') AS text
+	  FROM #__js_res_record
+	 WHERE section_id = 3

+or show value or the field ID 3

+	SELECT r.id,
+	       CONCAT(r.title, '<br><small>Year: ', (SELECT field_value FROM #__js_res_record_values WHERE record_id = r.id AND field_id = 3) ,'</small>') AS text
+	  FROM #__js_res_record AS r
+	 WHERE r.section_id = 3

+## Create Link

+Now we can use link processing parameter to create links.
+Simply insert there something like

+    index.php?option=com_cobalt&view=record&id=[ID]&Itemid=140

+For correct conversion do not forget `Itemid` parameter which you can look in the URL in the section where that article is located.